Pico-charged particles explaining 511 keV line and XENON1T signal: Bounds on the parameters of the model

-When the velocity of the $C$ particles reach this value, the energy gain from the supernova shock waves and the energy loss due to the scattering off the $Y$ particles compensate each other.
-The acceleration due to the supernova shock waves is of course a stochastic phenomenon and the $C$ particles will have a velocity distribution with the mean value of $v_f$.
-Simulating the velocity distribution of the $C$ particles is beyond the scope of the present paper.
-We shall take the velocity of the $C$ particles to be collectively equal to $v_f$ so $E_C\simeq m_C(1+v_f^2/2)$.
-The energies of the electrons and positrons from $C\bar{C}$ will be smaller than $m_C/2$ so as long as $m_C<12$ MeV, the bounds from Voyager \cite{Boudaud:2016mos} and inflight annihilation \cite{Beacom:2005qv,Sizun:2006uh} can be readily satisfied.
+Remember that to prevent the expulsion of the $C$ particles by the supernova shock waves, we introduce a background coolant particle $Y$ in the galaxy.
 At each collision of $C$ and $\bar{C}$ on a coolant $Y$, they lose only a small fraction of the energy but since $m_Y\ll m_C$, the same recoil energy is enough to make the velocity of $Y$ larger than the escape velocity and repel $Y$ from the galaxy.
 Within the time scale of 100 Myr, each $C$ or $\bar{C}$ particle scatters off the following number of the $Y$ particles

 Let us take the fraction of dark matter particles that decay to be in which $\Gamma_X$ is the decay rate of $X$ and $t_0 =13$ Gyr is the age of the galaxy.
 Each $X$ decay produces a pair of $C \bar{C}$ so the number of the $Y$ particles per unit volume repelled by the $C\bar{C}$ particles during the history of the galaxy can be estimated as \be \delta n_Y\sim \frac{t_0}{t_{SNW}} \left( \frac{2 f\rho_{DM}}{m_X} \right)\int \frac{d E_C}{\Delta E_C}.\ee Taking $\delta n_Y <n_Y=0.1 \rho_{DM}/m_Y$, we find